thegatesdev/maple/README.md

 ## Layouts

-Layouts serve a similar purpose as schema's in the JSON world, however they are also meant to be used in code directly.
+Layouts define and enforce a ... *layout* on some element.

-The following snippet shows an example use of the `DictLayout`:
+You could compare them to *schema's* in the JSON world, but directly in the code!
 ```java
 DictLayout layout = Layout.dictionary()
                 .required("name", ElementType.STRING)